 The average time for one to get to proficiency is 8-12 hours.
 If you are competent in all required maneuvers early, we will refund a portion of the course fee, or you can use some of that remaining time for some introduction to aerobatic flying (a great deal!).
 There is no guarantee you will get an endorsement by 10 hours, sometimes it takes a little longer and that's OK.
 Proficiency is required per the FARs.
 Training past 10 flight hours is billed on hourly basis.
 We also offer hourly tailwheel training at $285 per hour flight plus $75 per hour for ground.

 Our highly experienced instructor pilots are here to teach you to be a competent and skilled tailwheel pilot and have a good time doing it.
+Compare us with the competition and you won't be disappointed.
+Our instruction is hard to beat and is reasonably priced.

 Our tailwheel course is approved for FAA Wings program credits.
+We can also complete a flight review with your training upon request prior to starting the course.

 6 hours ground & 10 hours flight